filipednb/spring-core/README.md

 class spring.core.bean.depends.on.InitializerDependent was initialized.
 ```

-## Lazy Initizlization
+## Lazy Initialization

 - By default Spring loads bean with eager initialization, Spring IoC container will load all
 beans, even if we not use it.
 - However, it's possible to load beans on a lazy loading basis.
-- For lazy loading initialization we need to set `lazy-init=true` into bean configuration properties
+- For lazy loading initialization we need to set `lazy-init=true` in bean properties

 ```xml
 <bean id="lazy-initialized" lazy-init="true" class="spring.core.bean.lazy.inicialization.LazyInitializedBean">